Etskh/card-creator/README.md

 - each card has a collection of rules
 - rules are text with a decimal weight of benefit or detriment
 - rules can be put into a field with the `{rules}` string
-- create integer values for each card, like fields
+- each card-type has a set of data that each card must possess
-- these numbers cannot be null
+- each card has a dataset of the data that corresponds with the values and names of the card-type data.
+Possible implementation: text-field of an array of integers: `[1,2,3,4,5]`
 - fields can reference data in the cards with `{#data-name}`

 ## MILESTONE 4
 ### Advanced Card Editing:
 - ✓ remove style from model
-- add italic boolean to field
+- ✓ add italic boolean to field
-- add bold boolean to field
+- ✓ add bold boolean to field
 - add font-family selectbox to field
     font-family: 'Open Sans Condensed', sans-serif;
     font-family: 'Amatic SC', cursive;
-- add text-size boolean to field
+- add text-size number to field
 - changing fields in the text edit view popup
 - create a new card creates a new row in the table
 - create side bar for cardtype editing